Terradue/doc-challenges/source/overview.rst

 Challenges User Roles
 ---------------------

-The software can be use by 4 type of users: Participants, Initiators, Evaluators, Administrators.
+The software can be use by 4 type of users:

+* Participants
+* Initiators
+* Evaluators
+* Administrators.

 Challenge **participants** will use the platform to: